 “On 26 October 1967 near the Truch Bach Lake, the Vietnamese people in Hanoi caught John Sidney McCain.
 He was the captain of a group who flew planes in the sky to attack Hanoi.
 The number of the plane was A4.
 The plane fell on Yen Phu power plant.
 This was one of 10 planes that fell on the same day”.

-There’s more about John McCain’s amazing history with Hanoi in My 5 on Hoa Lo Prison.
+There’s more about John McCain’s amazing Hanoi story with my article on Hoa Lo Prison.

 Want to delve deeper into Vietnam’s amazing capital?
 Have a look at my other 5s from around Hanoi.